 validation and experiential learning that can be used to fulfill degree requirements

-is twelve hours or one-third the number of hours required for the degree, whichever
+is 12 hours or one-third of the number of hours required for the degree.

 Additional Program Requirements

-Each graduate program listed in this Bulletin has minimum degree requirements.
-In
+Each graduate program listed in this catalog has minimum degree requirements.
+In consultation

-consultation with the faculty, the graduate coordinator of each program may specify
+with the faculty, the graduate coordinator of each program may specify any additional

-any additional requirements, such as prerequisites, a reading knowledge of a foreign
+requirements, such as prerequisites, a reading knowledge of a foreign language, a

-language, a working knowledge of statistics, or specific courses related to graduate
+working knowledge of statistics, or specific courses related to graduate or teaching